DS4PS/cpp-528-spr-2020/schedule.md

 Over the next seven weeks you will be analyzing community revitalization efforts, and federal programs designed to channel private sector capital into distressed neighborhoods.

+**Project Schedule**

+Each week you will complete one part of the analysis and submit your results for review.
+The instructor will play the role of your manager on this project, providing feedback and guidance on how to improve and revise each step to prepare it for the final deliverables.

+*	Week 1: Neighborhood Revitalization Background
+*	Week 2: Construct Measures of Neighborhood Stability
+*	Week 3: Descriptive Analysis
+*	Week 4: Predictive Analysis
+*	Week 5: Merge Program Data
+*	Week 6: Estimate Program Impact
+*	Week 7: Finalize Deliverables

 It’s important to start with a strong mental model of how communities change during revitalization efforts, and establish your own criteria for what successful revitalization looks like.
 Is it just about place?
 Just about people?
 Or some mix of the two?

 The main challenge with many place-based efforts is that the easiest way to achieve success if you are not careful about what you are measuring is to move all of the poor people out of the neighborhood and move middle-class families into the neighborhood.
 Education test scores immediately rise.
 Unemployment rates drop.
 Income increases.
 But note that all of this impact can be achieved without actually raising anyone’s income, improving schools, or reducing unemployment if we are just shifting wealthy people to distressed neighborhoods and moving poor people out.